 Europe is home to some of the world’s most famous and most historic universities like Oxford and Cambridge in the UK and many around the continent offering high quality education and wonderful international experience.
 It’s an incredibly popular destination for international students from the US and around the world.
 Many universities are eligible for study abroad funding.
 You can find out if the school you choose is eligible by looking at the US Department of Education list, or checking a site like InternationalStudentLoan – because if a school is approved for private student loans then it must be approved for federal loans.
 Don’t forget that you must also be attending an approved program at the school.

-You should speak to the financial aid office to find out what support the school offers to their international students.
+You should speak to the student financial aid office to find out what support the school offers to their international students.

 Check to see if your chosen university is approved for FAFSA, and if they aren’t ask them if they offer financial aid packages or private loans for international students or know of any lenders that do.